 - That you have a backup documentation method (such as a notepad and a pen)

 Moderating a research session can be nuanced, but we encourage all team members to be involved.
 Make sure participants are comfortable and that facilitators, notetakers, and other team members are prepared.
-We created a checklist of best practices for interviews.
-(18F/GSA access only version).
+We created a checklist of best practices for interviews. (a checklist of best practices for interviews).
 The checklist includes: